HOME books music NEWS contact

 Hi & thanks for visiting the site.

 It's been a very busy year, with duo (Bill and Steve Cournane) and Builders events around the country, coinciding with Festival screenings around NZ of a feature-length documentary 'A Memory of Others'.
 Latest videos are 13th Floor extended interview and live Builders, the DIREEN/COURNANE duo work out the classic French song On the Street, and Chrysanthemum Storm LP title song.

-Here iare a few links to associated streams/videos/reviews:
+Here are a few other links to streams/videos/reviews connected to the film: